stttkm/Reksio-Map-Heating-Problem/readme.md

 Therefore a node should be thought of as having 3 states (not clicked, clicked once, clicked twice) in further considerations of user input.

 The user input can be represented with a vector of length equal to number of verteces in the graph.
 Each value in the vector should be 0, 1 or 2.
-The number of possible user input states that may produce an acceptable output is $3^{number of verteces}$.
+The number of possible user input states that may produce an acceptable output is $3^{number \space of \space verteces}$.

 In the considered minigame there are 16 nodes.
 Thus user input ranges from (0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0) to (2,2,2,2,2,2,2,2,2,2,2,2,2,2,2,2).
 There are $3^{16} = 43 046 721$.
 That's a number of candidate solutions modern computers are capable of going through with brute force, therefore further optimizations are not necessary to find out all the solutions.
 However, I've already come up with some optimizations, so I'll present them there.